VEuPathDB/StaticContent/content/common/webinars/tickWebinars.md

 <p>

-<b>Summary</b>: This webinar series is geared towards researchers working on ticks and the bacterial, viral or eukaryotic pathogens they transmit.
-The webinars will focus on highlighting data and bioinformatic tools provided by the NIAID bioinformatic resource centers (BRCs), VEuPathDB and BV-BRC.
-In addition, we welcome open discussion during the webinars so we can learn about your research needs the the BRCs might be able to provide.<br><br>
+<b>Summary</b>: This webinar series is geared towards researchers working on ticks and the bacterial, viral, or eukaryotic pathogens they transmit.
+The webinars will focus on highlighting data and bioinformatic tools provided by the NIAID bioinformatic resource centers (BRCs), VEuPathDB, and BV-BRC.
+In addition, we welcome open discussion during the webinars so we can learn about your research needs that the BRCs might be able to provide.<br><br>

 <b>Structure</b>: Demo of latest tools, data functionality.
 Open forum discussion.
-Opportunity to provide dataset suggestions, tool suggestions, data analysis issues.
+Opportunity to provide dataset suggestions, tool suggestions, and data analysis issues.
 Each session is scheduled for 1h.<br><br>

 <b>Audience</b>: The webinar series is free and open to all scientists from any career stage who may benefit from the BRCs.<br><br>